-The validation team suggests that the consumer pay particular attention to the installation guidance, Venafi Trust Protection Platform 17.1 Common Criteria Guidance, to ensure the TOE is placed into the evaluated configuration.
+The validation team suggests that the consumer pay particular attention to the installation guidance to ensure the product is placed into the evaluated configuration.

-The evaluated functionality is limited to the security functional requirements specified in the Security Target.
+As was noted in the Clarification of Scope section of this report, the product provides more functionality than was covered by the evaluation.
 Only the functionality claimed in the SFR's in the Security Target was evaluated.
-All other functionality provided by the TOE needs to be assessed separately and no further conclusions should be drawn as to their effectiveness, nor can any claims be made relative to their security based upon this evaluation.
+All other functionality provided by the product needs to be assessed separately and no further conclusions should be drawn as to effectiveness, nor can any claims be made relative to their security based upon this evaluation.